TWBug/GoldCardHenge/content/why-taiwan/how-to-import-your-dog-cat-to-taiwan.en.md

 Step 3
 {{< /teaser >}}

 If you are importing your pet from a recognized rabies-free country, please keep reading.
 The pet needs to be at least 180-days in the rabies-free country.
-If you are importing from a rabies-infected country, please CLICK HERE (anchor to below).
+If you are importing from a rabies-infected country, please check "Rabies-Infected Country (Zone) Import" below.

 {{< teaser prefix="" >}}
 Rabies-Free Country (Zone) Import